markvrma/resume-parser/README.md

 Scores are normalised so that meeting the benchmark is 100 — there is no percentile math, because a weighted mean of percentiles is not a percentile and the precision would be fake.

-## Deploying

-Static — no build step, no configuration.
-On Vercel, import the repo and accept the defaults (framework "Other", no build command, repository root as output).

-## History

-This repo previously held a Python/Streamlit resume parser built on three HuggingFace transformer models.
-Two of the three were downloaded, instantiated, and never called; the third did section classification that a regex does deterministically and several orders of magnitude faster.
-The rewrite dropped ~1.5 GB of model weights and the entire backend.

 ## License